davewhiteley/notes/workstation-setup/README.md

     # Use the force flag if you don't mind overwriting the old Brewfile
     brew bundle dump --force

-If you want to prune old items not present in your Brewfile:
+#### Prune Old Packages Not Present in Your Brewfile

+    cd ~
-    brew bundle --force cleanup
+    brew bundle cleanup # Use the --force flag if necessary